arfc/dcwrapper/README.md

 # dcwrapper
 Dakota-Cyclus Wrapper
+This repository contains examples of Cyclus sensitivity analysis studies conducted with a Dakota wrapper.
+Cyclus interfaces with Dakota using a Python interface.

-To run the test case, go into the dakota/test/ directory and run dakota -i dakota_test.in -o dakota_test.out
+To run the simple test case, go into the dakota/test/ directory and run dakota -i dakota_test.in -o dakota_test.out

 ## Dependencies
 Cyclus & it's dependencies: https://github.com/cyclus/cyclus